 Le Grand Vallon Golf Course usually opens around May 9 already, but the gondolas don’t operate again until the beginning of June.

-Every weekend from September 20 until October 13 there’s the Fall Festival, after which the resort is a bit quiet again until the winter season starts in half November.
+Every weekend from September 20 until October 13 there’s the Fall Festival, after which the resort is a bit quiet again until the start of the winter season, in mid-November.

 How to get to Mont-Sainte-Anne ski resort